mistermemer/dankmemerwebsite/src/server/data/blogs/the-hoax.md

 Why am I telling you all this about the financials?
 Well, look at how much we have to lose from "giving info to creeps."
 What could we POSSIBLY gain, and we would have so much to lose.

+If this were true, Aetheryx and I would lose all our income and be banned from the platform. (which is why the secondary rumor floating around that "Discord verified it's true" is so laughable).
+Discord has not "verified it to be true," when reached out to via email about the situation, Discord called it chainmail and asked the user not to participate in spreading it. [(As seen in this screenshot taken by a user.)](https://i.imgur.com/pSTpRgb.png)

 This hoax doesn't even reach conspiracy theory level, because there is literally no evidence presented.
 The only clear motive is by the people starting the rumor, which brings us to the next section.

 ### Issue Three - The motive of the person spreading this